 The School will hold an information session covering many common question for students starting their Thesis Project course.

-The next thesis information session is as follows:
+The upcoming information sessions are as follows:

-Topic:EECS Thesis Information Session Sem 1, 2023
+Topic: | EECS Thesis Information Session Sem 1, 2025 |

 Project offerings

 There are two types of project on offer: specialised thesis projects are offered by individual academics (and often align with that academic’s research expertise and interests), and are conducted under the supervision of that individual.
 They are usually only suitable for a small number of students (i.e. one or two).
-In contrast, super thesis projects, are broad thesis topics aligned to the School’s research areas.
+In contrast, super thesis projects are broad thesis topics aligned to the School’s research areas.
 It is possible for many students to undertake the same super thesis project at the same time, and these topics are supervised by an academic team.
 Regardless of the type of project selected, all thesis projects are individual, and the assessment items are the same.

 Note that some project courses are only available by permission or under special circumstances.
 See the thesis course listing for details.